Reds Beat Crusaders To Break 25-year Christchurch Drought - UrduPoint

 His second propelled the Reds 12 points clear entering the final quarter and the Crusaders couldn't haul them back, despite a late try to winger Sevu Reece.

-Ryan, who scored a hat-trick of tries on debut in last week's 41-34 loss to the Blues, was dangerous throughout as the Reds notched a fifth win from 10 matches to climb to fifth in the standings.
+Ryan, who scored a hat-trick on debut in last week's 41-34 loss to the Blues, was dangerous throughout as the Reds climbed to fifth in the standings.

-Reds captain Liam Wright said his team were full of resolve after a number of narrow defeats this season.

-"It's massive, the boys really banded together after a season full of close losses," Wright said.
+"It's massive, the boys really banded together after a season full of close losses," said Reds captain Liam Wright.

 "We did a great job to hold on, there were some big moments there by key players."